tk-notes/lucas-meier-blog/content/posts/2021/06/introducing_nimotsu/index.md

 to implement all of them from scratch!

-I learned quite a bit by implementing these primitives, and hopefully I can recap some of the interesting aspects of these process for you.
+I learned quite a bit by implementing these primitives, and hopefully can illustrate some of the interesting aspects involved.

 # Curve25519

-I initially started this project after getting interested in Elliptic Curve Cryptography.
-I learn new concepts best by implementing them, so I wanted an excuse to implement some ECC myself.
-Curve25519 is a very popular curve, design to be easy to implement in a constant-time fashion.
+I initially started this project out of a budding interest in Elliptic Curve Cryptography.
+Since I learn new concepts best by implementing them,
+I wanted an excuse to implement some ECC myself.
+Curve25519 is a very popular curve, designed to be easy to implement in a constant-time fashion.
 Timing attacks being another interest of mine, and already being a Daniel J. Bernstein fanboy, I had no choice but to use x25519 (the diffie hellman variant of Curve25519, the actual Elliptic Curve) for the key exchange component!

 {{<note>}}
 Unfortunately, I won't be going into the details of how Elliptic Curve